written by: Christian Castaneda

 Where else in the world can you walk next to the Giant tortoise, share a beach spot with sea iguanas, and contemplate the sunset in shorts, next to a bunch of dwarf penguins?

 If/when I have a kid, I will have a couple of life wisdom I plan to share with him or her that I already know about: start saving money early, carry a healthy lifestyle, and go to Galapagos Islands to see mother nature at its best.
-So, he/she can experience the magical moments I mentioned above; in one of my most magical moments I’ve had in my life.
+So, he/she can experience the magical moments I mentioned above; in one of my most magical moments, I’ve had in my life.

 Galapagos Islands.
 From Quito to Baltra

 I hired a tour to Galapagos directly when staying Quito Ecuador.
 All-inclusive, minus the plane ticket.
 Obviously, I would advise if you decide to go by a tour to book in advance.
-If you have more time or are on a budget, I would advise to use google and prepare the trip by yourself.
+If you have more time or are on a budget, I would advise you to use google and prepare the trip by yourself.
 That will allow you to end up paying less than all-inclusive tours.

 My trip started going from Quito, Ecuador, to the Island of Baltra; one of the two islands you can fly to from mainline Ecuador.
-Worth to mention for your planning, there’s no international flights to Galapagos.
+Worth to mention for your planning, there are no international flights to Galapagos.
 My flight was with the airline TAME; although there are other options such as Avianca, LATAM, etc. It’s a +2-hour flight with a stop in Guayaquil (Ecuador’s largest city).
 Prices are ranging from 300$ to 400$ depending on the time of the year you go.

 Santa Cruz Island and Puerto Ayora